Do you know what the Serrano Towers and the Quart Towers are?

-The Torres de Serrano and the Torres de Quart are the remains of the walled city that was Valencia, were two of the doors that gave access to the city and that today still stand.
+They are the remains of the walled city that was Valencia, were two of the gates that gave access to the city and that today still stand.

 If you visit the Plaza de la Virgen and the Cathedral of Valencia you will find 21 centuries of history with different architectural styles.
-In this same place every Thursday at 12 pm meets the Water Court, recognized Intangible Heritage of Humanity by UNESCO.
+In this same square every Thursday at 12 o’clock the court of the waters, recognized by the Unesco Intangible Heritage of Humanity, meets.

-The famous Silk Market is one of the most representative buildings of the Gothic civil in Europe, declared a UNESCO World Heritage Site.
-Its façade with sculptures and gargoyles next to the perfect proportions of its doors and windows.
-Our Home Youth Hostel is located right in front of you!
+The famous Lonja de la Seda is one of the most representative buildings of civil Gothic in Europe, declared by UNESCO a World Heritage Site.
+Its stone facade with sculptures and gargoyes next to the perfect proportions of its doors and windows.
+Our Home Youth Hostel is right in front!

-The palace of Marques de Dos Aguas is the maximum representation of the baroque art of Spain.
-Here you will find the National Museum of Pottery, with unique pieces that date between the prehistory to Picasso.
-In addition, inside you can see how a Valencian noble family lived in the 18th century.
+It is the ultimate representation of Spanish Baroque art.
+In it is the National Museum of Ceramics, with unique pieces dating from prehistory to Picasso.
+In addition, inside you can see how a noble Valencian family lived in the eighteenth century.

-The great North Station is the most beautiful modernist building in the city and the current railway station.
-The inspiration of its façade in Valencian agriculture and the references of the city, will place you between modernity and tradition, between the local and the cosmopolitan.
+It is the most beautiful modernist building in the city and current railway station.
+The inspiration for its facade in Valencian agriculture and the references of the city, will place you between modernity and tradition, between the local and the cosmopolitan.